Bob Bland: Accusations of antisemitism

 In 2019, Bland garnered criticism for sharing a Facebook post by Jewish activist Jesse Rabinowitz which equated anti-Islamic rhetoric from the "American Jewish establishment" with the anti-Islamic motivations of the perpetrator of the Christchurch mosque shooting.
 Rabinowitz had written, "The same language and hate that folks spew against Sisters Linda Sarsour and Rep. Ilhan Omar killed 54 Muslim's [sic] in New Zealand.
 You can't stand in solidarity with the Muslim community and simultaneously disavow Muslim women for speaking their truths.
 American Jewish Establishment, I'm looking at you."
 Bland apologized for the sharing, stating that while she agreed with the first sentences in the post, she considered it wrong to single out only the establishment of one community.
-The Zioness movement condemned the post as an attack on Jews.
+Zioness Movement condemned the post as an attack on Jews.

 Bland, Mallory and Sarsour, have also been criticized for their ties with Nation of Islam leader Louis Farrakhan (who is notorious for his many antisemitic comments).
 She faced backlash for defending Mallory who chose not to distance herself from Louis Farrakhan after attending one of his events.
-At the event Farrakhan called Jews "satanic" and gave Mallory a public shout-out.
 She, along with Mallory and Sarsour, resigned from the board of the Women's March in July 2019.

 Personal life

 Bland married her high school sweetheart, Michael Foulger, in 2009.
 They were wed at Trinity Church on Wall Street in New York City.
 They left the city after purchasing a historical home in West Philadelphia.

 Bland has two daughters, one born in 2011 and the other born shortly after the US election in 2016.
-During the Women's march events in 2017 she often brought her baby girl on stage with her, had been photographed with her, and spoken on the topic of modern motherhood.
+During the Women's march events in 2017, she often brought her baby girl on stage with her, had been photographed with her, and spoken on the topic of modern motherhood.
 She says it gives her new perspective and reason to improve the world.

+She is a member of the Democratic Socialists of America.